 You can’t control others, but you can help them see the benefits of letting go.

-Create a Clutter Free Bedroom & Have Sweet Dreams
+Get Rid of Bedroom Clutter & Have Sweet Dreams

 If the “stuff” in your bedroom feels like an anchor weighing you down, you CAN take action today.
 There is more good waiting to get to you, it just needs the space to show up in your life.

-While reading blogs and pinning articles is an important first step, it won’t matter unless you take action.
+While reading blogs and pinning articles is an important first step, remember that you must take action in your space.